johannesbuehl/johncg/README.md

 - save_song(): check, wether "chords" is valid
 - launch casparcg automatically
 - reload psalm and song after file-edit
+- FileDialogue: Create directories
 - FileDialogue Thumbnails: make like songbeamer for easy switching
-- FileDialogue: Create directories
 - Fix style of AddPart-Draggable-Drag-n-drop Placeholder
-- Fix FileDialogue-Searching after removal of @search
 - SongEditor & PsalmEditor: create directory-stack for song- / psalm-file
+- check all stopropagation / preventdefault if really needed after bug fix in global evenlistener
+- only fetch new files / bible / etc. when entering "AddPart" by checking wether it is already there and if not fetching it.
+Selectiong "AddPart" deletes the cache